w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

 Validators are paid the same regardless of stake backing them.
-Validators with less stake will generally pay more to nominators per-token than pools with more stake.
+Validators with less stake will generally pay more to nominators per-token than the ones with more stake.
 This gives nominators an economic incentive to gradually shift their preferences to lower-staked validators that gain a sufficient amount of reputation.
-A consequence of this is that the stake across validator pools will be as evenly distributed as possible, to avoid a concentration of power among a few validators.
-In the long term, validator pools will have similar levels of stake, with the stake being higher for validators with higher reputation.
+A consequence of this is that the stake across validators will be as evenly distributed as possible which avoids concentration of power among a few validators.
+In the long term, validators will have similar levels of stake, with the stake being higher for validators with higher reputation.
 A nominator who is willing to risk more by backing a validator with a lower reputation will get paid more, provided there are no slashing events.